DenizAkansoy/denizakansoy.github.io/content/software/software1/index.md

 By working semi-analytically, DebrisPy offers a more efficient and robust alternative to traditional Monte Carlo approaches, while still including Monte Carlo methods for validation.
 The modular design of the package allows users to explore a wide range of eccentricity distributions and surface density profiles, making it adaptable to different astrophysical contexts.

 Beyond reproducing the results of Rafikov (2023), DebrisPy extends the formalism with several numerical features.
 These include adaptive quadrature routines for accurate integration, curvature-based grid refinement to resolve sharp features in eccentricity space, and tools for convolution in order to compare theoretical results with resolution-limited observational data.
-Together, these capabilities make DebrisPy a flexible and general-purpose framework for researchers studying how different dynamical processes shape the surface density of debris disc
+Together, these capabilities make DebrisPy a flexible and general-purpose framework for researchers studying how different dynamical processes shape the surface density of debris disc.

 ---

 ##### Features